-This list should include works studied and performed on your primary instrument/voice.
-Etudes, scale studies, arias, art songs, chamber music, solo pieces, and original compositions are all examples of what could be included in this list.
+This list may include works studied and performed on your primary instrument/voice.
+Etudes, scale studies, arias, art songs, chamber music and solo pieces are all examples of what could be included in this list.
 You may also include a list of your original compositions.

 Current USC students are not required to submit transcripts but will be asked to upload a copy of their “Summary of Completed Courses” and “Registered Course List” available through myUSC.